valit-stack/Valit.Docs/docs/index.rst

 .. image:: logo.png

-Valit is dead simple validation for .NET Core.
+Valit is **dead simple validation** for .NET Core.
 No more if-statements all around your code.
 Write nice and clean fluent validators instead!

-Short description of Valit.

 .. toctree::
    :maxdepth: 3